c2corg/c2c_ui/README.md

 #### CSS

-* Preferences vue is ugly
+* Preferences view is ugly
-* Following vue is ugly
+* Following view is ugly
 * print CSS
 * choose font family
 * icon size must not be a subjet